ARTICLES

 A Celebration of Farming Heroes and Heroines

-In view of that, their efforts deserve a mention of accolades.
+Given that, their efforts deserve a mention every day of the year.
 And this is just what National Farmers Day is all about; to make sure that farmers are accorded the recognition that they deserve.

 For now, it's cheers to farmers as they celebrate this day!